Gulden/gulden/doc/building.md

 -----

-Munt is autotools based, and has a dependency management system capable of building all libraries it requires.
+Gulden is autotools based, and has a dependency management system capable of building all libraries it requires.

-To build Munt-daemon from this repository please follow these steps which are valid for Ubuntu and Debian but can easily be modified for any distribution:
+To build Gulden-daemon from this repository please follow these steps which are valid for Ubuntu and Debian but can easily be modified for any distribution:
 * sudo apt-get install curl build-essential libtool autotools-dev autoconf pkg-config libssl-dev
 * ./autogen.sh
 * cd depends